phaustin/quantecon-example/book/docs/parallelization.md

 Numba.

-Functions imported from these libraries and JIT-compiled code run in low level execution environments where Python\'s legacy restrictions don\'t apply.
+Functions imported from these libraries and JIT-compiled code run in low level execution environments where Python's legacy restrictions don't apply.

 ### Advantages and Disadvantages